 “I can be mad at him, but it was also my own mistake,” Grigorian said.
 “He won and there’s no shame in losing to him.
 He’s one of the best and I hope he’ll have a good fight for the belt against Cédric Doumbé.

 “I can’t deny that I wouldn’t have done the same, but it’s hard to say at that moment.
 A lot of people say they wouldn’t have done it, but you never know.
-There was a title shot on the line and we were full with nerves and wanted to win.”
+There was a title shot on the line and we were full of nerves and wanted to win.”

-On Groenhart, Grigorian added: “Some day we’ll fight again.
-He agreed to it afterwards, so i’ll get another chance.
+On Groenhart, Grigorian added: “Someday we’ll fight again.
+He agreed to it afterwards, so I’ll get another chance.
 I’m not in a hurry to get it, but it could happen very soon.
 We’ll see.”

 Two weeks later, Grigorian returned to his normal routine.
 Back to driving 120 kilometers a day, five times a week from his hometown Antwerp to Breda and back to train at Hemmers Gym under Nick Hemmers.